anacarol91/geolocation-app/README.md

 ### Running the tests

 Now you're ready to run some tests.
-Navigate to the tests folder and run Protractor with
+Navigate to the tests folder and run Protractor with:

 ```